TPPPP72/File_encrypter/README.md

 You can build this project by the bat script or cmake

-# Welcome to the full request
+# Welcome to the pull request